Guide to Sensory Appreciation of Honey

 Taste: Sweetness, Acidity, Bitterness, Body

 Let the honey melt naturally on the tongue.
 Note sweetness, acidity, bitterness (if present), mouthfeel and aromatic development.
-These describe the honey’s structure, not its source.
+These describe the honey’s structure.

 Aftertaste: Length and Character